Just Say NO!! Money Saving Tips for Wedding Planning

 1. Save the Dates.
 Spread the word through word of mouth and save

-flexibility with your guest list when you actually do start to invite people.
+the printing and postage for those babies.
+You’ll also have some flexibility with your guest list when you actually do start to invite people.

 2. Programs.
 Unless you have an extremely complicated ceremony,